"Waste no more time arguing about what a good man should be. Be one."

 This more comprehensive vision of Jesus' manhood allows us to understand a number of other things as well.
 For example, it helps us see what a travesty it is that the American evangelical church's culture has been largely feminized.
 We see this in programs that are created largely to suit the felt needs and desires of women, who are often trying to compensate for men who are either missing or failing their families.
 We see it in the move away from liturgy and into sentimental, highly emotionalized worship and music.
 The reality is that the church's traditional liturgy is very martial.
 There is nothing analogous to liturgy in the feminine domain; it is a specially masculine endeavor, with its practices most closely paralleled in the marches and chants of the military.
 Indeed, the church's culture is patriarchal, as it is ruled by spiritual "fathers" who oversee the household of faith.
 The culture of the church should not be feminized nor androgynous.
 It should reflect its masculine leadership -- and in doing so, the church actually becomes a very warm and welcoming place for women and children who have the security of knowing they are shepherded by strong, competent, faithful men.
 Men who become elders take the house-building and house-defending skills they have learned in the training ground of their own homes and apply them to the wider context of the congregation.
 Just one more example: preaching should have a decisively masculine quality.
 God wants his Word publicly proclaimed through a man's voice, which is naturally more powerful and authoritative than a woman's voice.
 Men and women communicate differently.
 Men are more direct and commanding; women tend to turn statements into questions, as if they’re hunting for agreeableness.
 Preaching should reflect masculine communication norms; it should be decisive proclamation.
 And so on.
 Again, the church’s culture should not be androgynous or effeminate; it should reflect the masculinity of its leadership.
 The church is a patriarchy - there’s no getting around that.
 And if the church has any interest in reaching men, this patriarchal order in the church will be affirmed because if men are made to choose between being Christian and being masculine, they will all too often choose masculine unbelief over effeminate faith.

 Christ is the model for both men and women.
 Both men and women must strive to be like Christ.
 But this does not exclude the reality of "gendered piety."
 A godly man will be Christ-like in specifically masculine ways.
 A godly woman will express her Christ-likeness in distinctively feminine ways.
 The way in which biblical theology makes use of gender matters.
-Jesus had to come as a man.
+Jesus had to come as a man -- he is the eternal Son, after all.
 His people must be identified in some way as corporately feminine.
 There are both masculine and feminine motifs in the Christian life.
 As bride, we are Christ's helper, submitting to him so his mission can be fulfilled and his dominion can be extended.
 As sons of God and soldiers in his army, we are called to the manly battle of fighting against sin and running the race of life in such a way as to get the prize.
 We strive, even agonize in battle.
 Unfortunately, we live in a day in which the church has down-played the masculine themes, hoping to create a softer and gentler version of the Christian faith, suitable for our feminized age.
 Charles Spurgeon faced the same thing in his day and fought back, explaining that becoming a Christian did not require the sacrifice of a man's manhood: "There has got abroad the notion, somehow, that if you become a Christian, you must sink your manliness and turn milksop...Young men, I would honestly say that I should be ashamed to speak to you of a religion that would make you soft, cowardly, effeminate, spiritless."
 Grace restores nature, which means the gospel restores men to true manhood, even as it restores women to true womanhood.

 To conclude: How do we integrate the vision of manhood found in Jesus with the vision of manhood found in Psalm 128?
 The blessed man of Psalm 128 has what most every man was designed to want -- a loving wife and children, enfolded into a joyous domestic culture; productive labor that extends his dominion in the world as he seeks to take care of his family; a larger community to be part of, namely, Zion/Jerusalem (the church); and a glorious future with grandkids who can carry on his legacy.
 But I can assure you there is no way for a man to have all this without making sacrifices.
 Psalm 128 shows us the fruit of this blessed man's life, but behind the scenes, we know he is putting in the work to make it all possible.
 Indeed, the psalmist tells us the blessed man is fearing God and walking in his ways (128:1).
 This means a life of sacrificial giving and cross-bearing.
 Of course, if we drill down deeply into this, we will find ourselves back in Genesis 2, when the man first discovered that he could not fulfill the mandate God gave him without a helper.
 How did he get the helper he so desperately needed?
 God put him into a death-like sleep and then sacrificed him, tearing him apart in his side.
 Out of that wound -- out the blood and water -- God built him a woman to be his beloved companion and submissive helper.
 He was given his woman through a passive sacrifice, but he will win her and keep her by continuing to make active sacrifices for her and for the good of the family they build together.
 In other words, the way to be the blessed man of Psalm 128 is through a pattern of continual death to self and resurrection into glory.
 This is how the blessed man serves his family.
 This is how the blessed man lives: Just as Jesus lived -- and indeed lives even now.